EveryoneDestroysTheWorld/design/inventory/items/super-hammer.md

       <td>
         <b>Description</b>
       </td>
-      <td>Players can use the Giant Hammer to destroy structures and give their enemies a nice facial.
-Can be thrown, but the player gotta get it back themself!</td>
+      <td>Players can use the Giant Hammer to destroy structures and give their enemies a nice facial.</td>
     </tr>
     <tr>
       <td>